Chicago Baroque Ensemble

-Art accompanying story in printed newspaper (not available in this archive): photo/William Burlingham.
+Art accompanying story in printed newspaper (not available in this archive): photo by William Burlington.